HiltzEM12/travel-app/README.md

   - Ctrl+C stops a server when running in the terminal
   - To run the Express server use:
     - npm run start
+  - Remeber to use the argument --save-dev when installing packages via npm

 Getting started:
 ** Run as admin